The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Introduction

 \section{Introduction}

 The properties of Quantum Chromodynamics (QCD) at finite temperature and density are subject to the intense investigations by lattice and analytic methods \cite{1,2,3,4} (and references therein).
 The effective potential approach for composite operators \cite{5} turned out to be effective and perspective analytical tool for the generalization of QCD to non-zero temperature and density.
 In the absence of external sources it is nothing but the vacuum energy density (VED), i.e., the pressure apart from the sign.
 This approach is nonperturbative (NP) from the very beginning, since it deals with the expansion of the corresponding skeleton vacuum loop diagrams in powers of the Planck constant, and thus allows one to calculate the VED from first principles.
 In accordance with this program we have extended \cite{6} to non-zero temperature $T$ in \cite{7}.
 This made it possible to introduce the correctly defined temperature-dependent bag constant (bag pressure) as a function of the mass gap $\Delta$.
 It is this which is responsible for the large-scale dynamical structure of the QCD ground state \cite{8} and coincides with the Jaffe-Witten (JW) mass gap \cite{9} by properties.
-The confining dynamics in the gluon matter (GM) is therefore nontrivially taken into account directly through the mass gap and via the temperature-dependent bag constant itself, but other NP effects due to the mass gap are also present.
+The confining dynamics in the gluon matter (GM) is therefore nontrivially taken into account directly through the mass gap and via the temperature-dependent bag constant itself (denoted as $B_{YM}(T)$, see below) but other NP effects due to the mass gap are also present (denoted as $P_{YM}(T)$, see below).
 Being NP, the effective approach for composite operators, nevertheless, makes it possible to incorporate the thermal perturbation theory (PT) expansion in a self-consistent way.
 In our auxiliary work \cite{10} we have formulated and developed the analytic thermal PT which allows one to calculate the PT contributions in terms of the convergent series in integer powers of a small $\alpha_s$.
 We have also explicitly derived the first PT correction of the $\alpha_s \Delta^2 T^2$-order to the purely NP part of the gluon pressure.
-In this article we add the purely PT correction of the $\alpha^3_s$-order to it.
-We call the sum of all the calculated terms as the gluon pressure, denoting it as $P_g(T)$ in what follows.
-It will be understood as a main part of the full gluon pressure within our approach (see discussion and conclusions in sect.
-VIII) .
+We call the sum of all the calculated terms as the NP gluon pressure, denoting it as $P_g(T)$ in what follows.